Monika’s Assistive Technology Tips

 3. Be My Eyes: Connects users with sighted volunteers for visual assistance.

-The Magic of Screen Readers and Detectors
+The Magic of Screen Readers , Dictation and Detection Apps

 Instead of tapping icons, Monika navigates her devices with custom gestures; -Swiping left to right with one finger to move between items; Double-tapping with one finger to activate an item

-Another feature on my phone is “Scan Document”.
+“Another feature on my phone is “Scan Document”.
 This is for larger pieces of paper.
 I take a picture using voice guidance.
 It’ll tell me to move right or left, forward or backwards.
 And then I take the picture, and it will scan it.
 I can then move from section to section such as on a restaurant menu and read through appetizers, main courses, drinks etc. Or I can scan newspapers or my bank statements.
 Of course, it is not always perfect but it’s better than how it was 20 years ago.

 It’s also fun because there are other functions such as detect people.
 I can take a picture of someone I know, and it will save their facial features.
 So, I can write “mom” and every time I hold my phone up and scan around the room it’ll tell me if my mom is standing at 8 o’clock or something similar.
-It could also detect different shades of colours or different currency.
+It could also detect different shades of colours or different currency.”

 The Future in AI

-They are also working on AI to help describe scenes, photos, and videos.
+“They are also working on AI to help describe scenes, photos, and videos.
 For example, I can take a picture and send it to Be My Eyes AI.
 It takes a couple seconds to scan it, but then it gives me a big paragraph with detailed descriptions.
-I took a picture at the carnival and described me sitting in my wheelchair, smiling and a dusk setting.
+I took a picture at the carnival and described me sitting in my wheelchair, smiling and a dusk setting.”

 Let’s get the conversation going!

 Not letting my disability get the better of me, even if I become more homebound, my mind is wide open and adventurous!
 I hope that I can spread as much knowledge as possible.
 I might not be the best at learning quickly, but I love trying to help and spreading what I do know.
 If someone is struggling or has any questions, I am more than happy to help!
-Because we can’t know about the tools that might make our life better if no one talks about them.”
+Because we can’t know about the tools that might make our life better if no one talks about them.” – Monika

 The challenges and needs of our small MPS community are pretty unique so if you have any tips or have found useful resources, please email us and they can be shared through the e-newsletter.
 Let’s get the conversation going!